jmrozanec/cron-utils-datagen/README.md

 # cron-utils-datagen
 Provides means to create datasets for cron descriptions in various languages.

-# TODO:
- - define a template file, where we can add all examples [ok]- template for EN
-  - template for ES
-  - template for SI
- [ok]- implement different dataset generation strategies:
-  [ok]- directly from cron
-  []- from cron template, without parameters replacement: is easier to learn a more generic cron?
-  []- just replacing common things such as MIN1,MIN2,MIN3 for LIST [ok]- from cron description, with params replacement [ok]- from cron description, without params replacement []- define templates not included in MAIN, so that we can test generalization

- [ok]- make sure dataset generation is deterministic: under same conditions, same values are generated [wip]- train models over strategies and check how well do describe cron patterns
+We provide a Java application, that generates dataset always following the same random pattern and based on a given CRON expressions template.
+Currently only QUARTZ expressions and translations to English language are given.

+The application allows for different configurations, so that we gain flexibility on dataset output: if we are willing to identify CRON patterns to description patterns, CRON instances to description patterns, CRON instances to full descriptions or the other way around.

+This repository also provides scripts to train, evaluate and debug the models.
+Reference architecture is a basic Encoder-Decoder LSTM.